Rhizomnium glabrescens

 Rhizomnium glabrescens, also called fan moss or large leafy moss, is a species of moss in the genus Rhizomnium.

 Description

-The plants are upright, unbranched and unisexual.
+These plants are upright, unbranched and unisexual.
 Their stems are naked, up to 3 cm high, are shiny and have large leaves.
-Male plants have large, rose-like clusters of leaves at the tip.
-Female plants have capsules.
+Male plants have large, rose-like clusters of leaves at the tip while female plants have capsules.
 It is very common on rotting logs, humus and soil over rocks in low- and middle-elevation forests.
-Indeed, it is the most common species of leafy moss in low-elevation forests.
+It is the most common species of leafy moss in low-elevation forests.